Yiling-J/tablepilot/examples/README.md

   3. Autofill an image column based on another image column

   Refer to the README in the example for more details.

+- **outfit_preview**
+  This example shows how to combine a hat image, a glasses image, and a model image to create an outfit preview.